 - Lucky Clover is named after the company that developed this game.
 This pup also has extremely high chances of winning the races and can be used to gain money if one has the patience.

-- Mikami's Head is a rather sly reference to Shinji Mikami saying he'd rather decapitate himself than ever port Resident Evil 4 to the PlayStation 2.
-This did happen eventually, despite Mikami's protests.
-To date, he has not decapitated himself yet.
+- Mikami's Head is a reference to Shinji Mikami saying he'd rather decapitate himself than ever port Resident Evil 4 to the PlayStation 2.
+Resident Evil 4 did eventually get ported to PlayStation 2, despite Mikami's protests.
+To date, he has not decapitated himself.

 - General Lee is the name of the Charger driven by the Dukes of Hazard.